kronenthaler/oc-json-mapper/README.md

 // access the chain of properties
 NSLog(@"Childs: %@, %@", root.children[0].name, root.children[1].name);

-// get the JSON representation any object with properties NSLog(@"Into JSON: %@", [root JSONString]);
+// get the JSON representation any object with properties (KVC compliant) NSLog(@"Into JSON: %@", [root JSONString]);

 ```